 As mentioned above, you could, depending on the context, go further and signpost that the document is in “public form”.
 For instance, you could translate escritura de elevación a público de acuerdos sociales as “public form notarial act recording company resolutions” (Peréz-Manglano).

 Whatever you do, don’t just use “notarise”.
 As Peréz-Manglano points out, there is a difference between notarising something and having it elevado a público.
 Notarising may refer to any type of certifying by a notary, including in private form (where no official registration is made).
+[UPDATE: Having thought more about this, I think “notarise” can be quite useful and is unlikely to cause confusion in legal translations obviously about Spain, as long as readers understand “notarised by a Spanish notary” from the text and context.]

 Enrique Alcaraz Varó and Brian Hughes (2007) Diccionario de Términos Jurídicos, A dictionary of Legal Terms, 10th edition.